What to Consider When Choosing the Right Tyre Size for Your SUV

 Unsprung Weight

 Unsprung weight refers to the mass of components in a vehicle that are not supported by the suspension system.
-This includes parts like tires, wheels, brake assemblies, and suspension arms.
+This includes parts like tyres, wheels, brake assemblies, and suspension arms.
 In contrast, sprung weight encompasses everything supported by the vehicle’s suspension, primarily the body, frame, and interior components.

 Managing unsprung weight is vital because it influences how a vehicle interacts with the road surface.
 The lower the unsprung weight, the better the suspension system can perform.